spacemit-com/docs/en/device/boot.md

 };
 ```

-- Using a private key and certificate, sign the fit image file.
+2. Using a private key and certificate, sign the FIT image file.

 ```sh
 # build empty dtb file, for next stage public key file output